T-Lind/lucene-jvector-test/README.md

 This project uses Lucene to build an index of Wikipedia-en and search it.
 The search is just to verify the results, what we really care about is the build latency of the index.
 It uses Kotlin Gradle (see `build.gradle.kts`).

-The dataset itself is from [HuggingFace](https://huggingface.co/datasets/Cohere/wikipedia-2023-11-embed-multilingual-v3) and was downloaded / edited using a Python program (TODO: add it to the repo).
+The dataset itself is from [HuggingFace](https://huggingface.co/datasets/Cohere/wikipedia-2023-11-embed-multilingual-v3) and was downloaded / edited using `load_wikipedia.py`.
 The program keeps the pairs of titles and embeddings on each line (separated by a tab) and discards the other data.
 This reduces storage space and provides for the ability of loading chunks of the data into memory.
 The original data is provided in parallel lists, which would make this difficult.

+If you already have Python, pip, and Java installed on your system, you can run `RunLoadWikipedia`, setting the desired output file and max number of entries (if any) directly in Java.
+This calls a bash script that sets up your Python virtual environment, installs the required packages, and runs the Python script.
+The Python script downloads the dataset and processes it into the desired format.

 Of particular interest are the following three programs:
 * `BuildIndexLucene` -- this uses an optimized batch indexing method to build the index.
 Recommended for large datasets.